Cody Toppert

 Cody Arlyn Toppert (born January 10, 1983) is an American basketball coach and former player.
-He is currently the head coach for the Capital City Go-Go team in the NBA G League.
+He currently serves as an assistant coach for the Washington Wizards of the National Basketball Association.

 High school career

 Toppert was born in Albuquerque, New Mexico, and attended the Albuquerque Academy (1998–2001), where he was a two-time USA Today All-American.
 He was named New Mexico's 2001 Player of the Year, while earning first team all-city, district, and state honors, while twice being named the District Most Valuable Player.
 During his varsity career, Toppert was invited to play in the Adidas ABCD Camp and was named the top shooting guard at the Five-Star Basketball Camp.
 Toppert's father, Bob, mother, Linda, and brother, Chad, all played basketball for the University of New Mexico in Albuquerque.

 College career

 Toppert went on to star at Cornell University (2001–2005) where he was a four-year starter under coach Steve Donahue.
 He finished his college career as 9th all-time at Cornell in career scoring with 1,232 points, first in career three-pointers made (237), and second in all-time games played (108).
 Toppert is sixth in Ivy League history in total three-point field goals made.